 RevOps (revenue operations) isn’t just a new buzzword.
 Although it borrows from existing marketing, sales, and service operations disciplines it focuses on the full client journey.
 RevOps supports all customer-facing teams, improves revenue opportunities and customer satisfaction.
 Why is it time to consider adding a RevOps function to your organization?

 1 - Broken processes

 Marketing, sales, and customer success professionals all agree that there are gaps between each team in traditionally siloed organizations.
-Sales doesn’t act on marketing leads quickly enough, marketing can’t measure the value of their programs, customer success has to rediscover client requirements during client onboarding.
+Sales doesn’t act on marketing leads quickly enough, marketing can’t measure the value of their programs, and customer success has to rediscover client requirements during onboarding.

 Do you have a customer-centered process to address needs from lead generation through renewal?